-This annual report of the acute care work plan to advance health equity is structured to assess each acute care hospital's commitment to health equity using organizational competencies defined by the Centers for Medicare and Medicaid Services (CMS) aimed at achieving health equity.
-The health equity competency assessment is a mandatory requirement of the Hospital Inpatient Quality Reporting Program (IQR) in 2024.
+This annual report of the acute care work plan to advance health equity is structured to assess each acute care hospital's commitment to health equity using organizational competencies aimed at achieving health equity as defined by the Centers for Medicare and Medicaid Services (CMS).
+The health equity competencies were designed to meet the Hospital Inpatient Quality Reporting Program (IQR) and recently added Outpatient Quality Reporting (OQR) requirements.

-Acute care hospitals attest to five competency domains and specific elements within each of the domains.
-CMS will assign points for yes responses to the competencies for a total of five points, one point per domain.
-All specific elements within each domain must have a yes response for the domain to achieve one point, as it is all or none scoring within a domain.
+Acute care hospitals attest to five domains and specific elements within each of the domains that are represented in the denominator as a point, for a total of five points, one point per domain.
+The numerator captures the total number of domain attestations that the hospital can affirm.
 Hospitals submit attestation responses once a year via the web-based tool that is located within the Hospital Quality Reporting Secure Portal.
-The reporting period for attestation of the five-health equity structural measures is January 1, 2023, through December 31, 2023.
-The submission period is from April 1, 2024, through May 15, 2024, and affects the payment determination for Federal Fiscal Year 2025.
+The reporting period for attestation of the five-health equity structural measures is January 1, 2024, through December 31, 2024.
+The submission period is from April 1, 2025, through May 15, 2025, and affects the payment determination for Federal Fiscal Year 2026.